SaimShaikh/Cloud_Computing/AWS/AWS_DataSync/Datasync_lab.md

 ---

 ## 🎯 Interview Q&A

+**Q: Why build a custom VPC instead of just using the default one?**
+A: The default VPC already has a public subnet, an Internet Gateway, and a route pre-wired, which hides exactly the pieces that matter for understanding connectivity.
+Building it manually — subnet, IGW, route table, association — forces you to understand what actually makes a subnet "public," which is knowledge you need the moment you're troubleshooting a real network that isn't pre-wired for you.

+**Q: What actually makes a subnet "public" in AWS?**
+A: Two things have to both be true: the subnet's instances need public IP addresses (via auto-assign or explicit allocation), and the subnet's route table needs a route sending `0.0.0.0/0` traffic to an Internet Gateway.
+Neither alone is sufficient — a subnet with an IGW route but no public IPs on its instances still can't be reached from the internet, and instances with public IPs in a subnet with no IGW route still can't reach out.

 **Q: How does DataSync know what changed between runs?**
 A: It uses file **metadata** (size, modification time) to identify candidates, then verifies transferred data with **checksums** — so only new or modified files are moved, and integrity is provably confirmed rather than assumed.